thejcpalma/palworld-dedicated-server-docker/README.md

 thejcpalma,1234,5789
 ```

-## Webhook integration
+## Discord Webhook integration

-To enable webhook integrations, you need to set the following environment variables in the `default.env`:
+To enable Discord webhook integrations, you need to set the following environment variables in the `default.env`:

 ```shell
 WEBHOOK_ENABLED=true